daltonj/treccastweb/README.md

  * The corpus is a combination of three standard TREC collections: MARCO Ranking passages, Wikipedia (TREC CAR), and News (Washington Post)
  * The [MS MARCO Passage Ranking collection](https://msmarco.blob.core.windows.net/msmarcoranking/collection.tar.gz)
  * The [TREC CAR paragraph collection v2.0](http://trec-car.cs.unh.edu/datareleases/v2.0/paragraphCorpus.v2.0.tar.xz)
- * The [TREC Washington Post Corpus](https://trec.nist.gov/data/wapost/): Note requires an organizational agreement.
+ * The [TREC Washington Post Corpus version 2](https://ir.nist.gov/wapo/WashingtonPost.v2.tar.gz): Note this is behind a password and requires an organizational agreement, to obtain it see: https://ir.nist.gov/wapo/

 ### Document ID format
  * The document id format is `[collection_id_paragraph_id]` with collection id and paragraph id separated by an underscore.